AlMonkman/about-me/README.md

 Any Links you used as reference
 Reflections and Comments
 This lab was much more difficult.
 Loops are very confusing but over all it went well.
 I got some help and once i figured out what I needed to do it didnt take too long.
 The final part about adding the total of correct answers I figured out how to do all on my own.

+LAB - 04
+About me

+My partners and I turned all of my previous code into seperate functions for each question.
+We did it as a paired programming session.

+Author: Alan Monkman & Nicholas Mercado
+Links and Resources
+submission PR
+Any Links you used as reference
+Reflections and Comments
+This lab was very simple.
+It was a nice break from doing really hard labs recently.